Website Manager

 SINGLE A RULE CLARIFICATIONS/EXAMPLES

+Each season, there is usually some confusion over base running rules for Single A games.
 Here are the local base running rules as posted on the DLL website, along with some examples.
 If you have any questions, please contact [email protected]

 Runners may advance one base on an overthrow at their own risk with only one advance on the same play per runner - regardless of the number of overthrows per play.
 A "play" is complete when the ball is in the possession and control of a defensive player in the infield.